 FREE Adult Education classes are held at the following locations:

-Alabama's Career Readiness Certificate (CRC) is an assessment-based credential that provides employers and career seekers a uniform measure of key workplace skills, assuring employers that a job applicant has the basic skills they seek.
-The Career Readiness Certificate is a credential that can be utilized by both employers and job seekers throughout the nation.
-For more information, contact Ms. Gail Jones at (334) 493-5352 or email@example.com.
+The National Career Readiness Certificate (NCRC) is an assessment-based credential that provides employers and career seekers a uniform measure of key workplace skills, assuring employers that a job applicant has the basic skills they seek.
+The National Career Readiness Certificate is a credential that can be utilized by both employers and job seekers throughout the nation.
+For more information, contact Ms. Gail Jones at (334) 493-5352 or firstname.lastname@example.org

 Areas of Certification: